tcj2001/bitunix-automated-crypto-trading/README.md

     - `ticker_data_api_interval`: Ticker data API interval
     - `public_websocket_restart_interval`: Public WebSocket restart interval

-  - Currently no using public websocket for depth and ticker data
+  - Currently not using public websocket for depth and ticker data as the data is lagging or missing sometime
     - `use_public_websocket`=False

 - Logging Parameters: